Utopiah/vrify/README.md

 ## Limitations
 - tested only on Linux
-- traversal in VR works on on Firefox Nightly
+- traversal in VR works only on Firefox Nightly
+- replaces your normal file browsing mode